pshchelo/edgetension/edgetension-doc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 *This section is copy-pasted with minor editions from T.Portet's manual.*

-Images must be transfered from the camera in tiff format.
+Images must be transferred from the camera in tiff format.
 Acquisition must be performed with a linear timescale.
 Images relative to an
 experiment (i.e. to the application of one pulse on one vesicle) must be saved
-as an image stack in tiff fomat.
+as an image stack in tiff format.
 The user must ensure that the cathode-facing
 hemisphere of the vesicle is situated on the right-hand side of the images.
 Converting images to a stack and rotating them if necessary can be performed with ImageJ.